wntrblm/nox/docs/tutorial.rst

     nox > Session lint was successful.

-In the noxfile, you can specify a default set of sessions to run.
+In the Noxfile, you can specify a default set of sessions to run.
 If so, a plain ``nox`` call will only trigger certain sessions:

 .. code-block:: python